To Japanese Page

 - Historical Flags (Thailand)

-• National Anthem: Phleng Chaat ("Phleng": song, "Chaat": country)
+• National Anthem: Phleng Chaat

-If you hear this song, stand still until the song finishes.
+If you hear this song in Thailand, stand still until the song finishes.
+You don't need to be bewildered (I was at first).
+Just do as people do.

 • Capital: Bangkok

-Commonly called "BKK" for short.
 In Thai, it's called "Krung Thep" (means "The city of angels").

-The ceremonial name is actually really long:
+The ceremonial name is actually really long (the longest in the world):

-"Krung Thep Maha Nakhon Amon Rattanakosin Mahinthara Ayuttaya Mahadilok Phop Noppharat Ratchathani Burirom Udom Ratchaniwet Mahasathan Amon Phiman Awatan Sathit Sakkathattiya Witsanu Kamprasit" (Why is this so long ???)
+"Krung Thep Maha Nakhon Amon Rattanakosin Mahinthara Ayuttaya Mahadilok Phop Noppharat Ratchathani Burirom Udom Ratchaniwet Mahasathan Amon Phiman Awatan Sathit Sakkathattiya Witsanu Kamprasit"

 This long name means "The city of angels, the great city, the eternal jewel city, the impregnable city of God Indra, the grand capital of the world endowed with nine precious gems, the happy city, abounding in an enormous Royal Palace that resembles the heavenly abode where reigns the reincarnated god, a city given by Indra and built by Vishnukam." by Wikipedia about Bangkok.